cboudereau/fpddd/README.md

 Here, it is well explained that the choice of OOP is purely related to old topics like performance, memory optimizations which are not true at the time of read.
 FP compilers/ gc like fsharp and Rust are better than the better OOP one.
 For FP go for Domain Modelling Made Functional

+#### Non-objects in an Object World
+Eric Evans sites Prolog which is a Logic programming language.
+Functional programming and Logic programming are closed to formal/ mathematic legacy.
+What about OOP ?
+It is purely created as part as an old state mangement optimization which does not really make senses in DDD.

+### The Lifecycle of a Domain Object